dotnet/runtime/docs/project/glossary.md

 release Rotor as open source, Mono was forced to start from scratch and was thus a complete re-implementation of the .NET Framework with no shared code.

-Today, the [Mono runtime](https://github.com/dotnet/runtime/tree/master/src/mono) is part of the unified .NET platform.
+Today, the [Mono VM](https://github.com/dotnet/runtime/tree/master/src/mono) is part of the unified .NET platform.
 It is optimized for mobile (e.g. Xamarin) and browser (e.g. Blazor) scenarios.

+"C# powered by Mono" has been scripting engine of choice for a number of game engines.
+Unity - the world's most popular game engine - is scripted by C#, powered by a customized Mono runtime.

 ### CoreCLR